 For all this, we thank you, and we ask you to continue to help us to build a financially inclusive world with access to economic opportunity for all.

-You can make an outright gift using the enclosed envelope or on our website at www.accion.org/donate.
+You can make an outright gift using our website at www.accion.org/donate.

 Join the Sustainers Society and demonstrate your commitment to bringing financial empowerment to millions of people by making automatic monthly contributions to Accion.
 Visit www.accion.org/sustainers to learn more.